This will be offered in a livestreaming format only.

-This annual interdisciplinary course offers participants an overview of current topics in internal medicine including interactive case studies.
+This annual interdisciplinary course offers participants an overview of current topics in internal medicine including interactive case studies using automated audience response system.
 Interdisciplinary speakers present diverse clinical topics chosen for applicability to NP/PA and primary care physician practice settings.
-As complex patients transition care to the outpatient arena, current guideline-based medicine typically initiated in the hospital setting continues to be important as patients transition out of the acute care setting (myocardial infarction and cardiac rehabilitation, pneumonia treatment and follow up, hypertension management, heart failure, diabetes, renal insufficiency, GI conditions, stable ischemic heart disease, etc.).
-The course also offers unique and innovative small group fresh tissue workshops on biopsies and joint injections.
+As complex patients transition care to the outpatient arena, current guideline based medicine typically initiated in the hospital setting continues to be important as patients transition out of the acute care setting.

 Upon conclusion of this program, participants should be able to: